 Individuals who participate in mudding should also be aware that they may be held liable in a lawsuit for any property damage or personal injury that they may cause.
 The following parties can be held liable for mudding damages or injuries:

 - The property owner is basically responsible for making sure their land is safe for guests, even certain uninvited ones, especially if the property is considered an attractive nuisance.
-An attractive nuisance is a piece of property that maintains a dangerous condition which is likely to attract children.
-Owners of land that meet these conditions are required to post a warning or take affirmative action to protect children from the dangers of that attraction.
+An attractive nuisance is a piece of property that maintains a dangerous condition that is likely to attract children.
+Owners of the land that meet these conditions are required to post a warning or take affirmative action to protect children from the dangers of that attraction.

 - The driver that caused the mudding accident is treated the same as a negligent driver of a car accident and may also include all the drivers involved if taking your vehicle off-road in the first place is judged as a careless act in and of itself.

-- The party responsible for damages.
+- The party is responsible for damages.
 If you are mudding on someone else’s personal property or government property you may be fined and held responsible to pay for any damages you caused.
 Damage can include disturbing the wildlife, destroying fields, or causing personal injury to any bystanders or animals.